 What is the project mission statement?

 In the concept development phase, the information about the different alternative product concepts are gathered and evaluated, and concepts are selected for further step.
 This concept selection included the function, features, specifications and form of the product.
-During the concept development process and the concept selection, the analysis of the competitive products should be evaluated and the economical justification this new product development has to be done.
+During the concept development process and the concept selection, the analysis of the competitive products should be evaluated and the economical justification for this new product development has to be done.

 As we have already selected the product concept and its time to adopt it and proceed with the divide further sublevel systems and the components and preliminary designs of the key components.
 Along with this preliminary design, a process workflow will be defined which includes the production system and the final assembly.
 So the final outcome in this phase will be the preliminary design, product function, specification of each subsystem and the process workflow.

-The outcome of this phase is controlled documentation of the product design and detail drawings, and CAD files describing the geometry of each and every component in the product, production tooling specifications, and the manufacturing processes involved, specifications of the brought out components, assembly detailing.
+The outcome of this phase is controlled documentation of the product design and detail drawings, and CAD files describing the geometry of each and every component in the product, production tooling specifications, and the manufacturing processes involved, specifications of the bought out components, assembly detailing.
 The main challenges in this phase are material selection, production cost and performance.

 Testing & Refinement

-As we have the detail design and drawings we have to make a prototype and need to evaluate whether the product will work according to the described specifications, and does it satisfy the customer needs.
-This phase considered as the alpha testing.
+As we have the detailed design and drawings we have to make a prototype and need to evaluate whether the product will work according to the described specifications, and does it satisfy the customer needs.
+This phase is considered alpha testing.
 In this phase, the prototype production may not be followed by the manufacturing procedures.
 Later the beta test phase will start, in this phase, the prototype builds in with the intended manufacturing processes as specified in the above phases.
 But the final assembly will not be followed by the intended processes as mentioned in the above phases.
 This beta test product will be tested internally and also tested by the few customers.

 The main objective of beta testing is to evaluate the performance and reliability in order to identify the necessary engineering changes for the final product.